 Enjoy daily chats with and presentations by our world-class onboard polar experts-expedition guides, specialists, photography guides and other special guests who will introduce you to the fascinating history, biology, ornithology, glaciology and geology of the region, and much, much more.

-BONUS This voyage also features eclipsefocused special presentations by authorscience journalist Dave Baron and eclipse cartographer Michael Zeiler.
+BONUS This voyage also features eclipsefocused presentations by author-science journalist David Baron.

 POLAR PLUNGE